SathvikPN/blog.me/_posts/2022-09-03-Learn-Docker.md

 # to know, Where is Docker actually storing my data when I use a named volume
 docker volume inspect todo-db
 ```
+> as of now we have application that can survive container restarts